 When I fired her and reported her to the police, she quickly went to the IRS, apparently claiming that I was behind all the mismanagement.
 Needless to say, the IRS took the bait, and the criminal division of the IRS (CID) began investigating me.

-I went through several lawyers, Last of which was highly recommended by a high profile divorce attorney I knew.
-A professor, teaching tax law at a local University.
-I thought I was in good hands.
+I went through several lawyers, last of which was highly recommended by a high profile divorce attorney I knew, I thought I was in good hands.
 This lawyer met with the CID on several occasions as the CID interviewed each and every one of my office staff.
 To my surprise, that lawyer, essentially told me that I better make a deal with the CID, as he thought my case was indefensible, and I would be indicted.

 I was shocked, I could not believe it.
 Here I was, not only having a significant part of my life's work stolen from me, but now possibly facing going to jail.
 What a nightmare?
 I immediately started looking for another lawyer.
 At around that time, a high profile case was in the media, that of Hélio Castroneves, a famous Indy car racing car driver charged with Tax evasion.
 He was found not guilty on all counts.
 His defense attorney was a guy by the name of David Garvin.
 I decided to look him up.